 2. Write an introductory sentence for each.
 Example: “I build brands through new product development, product improvement, new distribution and account specific marketing programs.”

-3. Pull in 2-3 specific accomplishments (remember: tangible, relevant benefit-based) that support your theme.
+3. Pull in 2-3 specific accomplishments (remember: tangible, relevant benefit-based) that support your job interview themes.

 4. Research your target company, target position and interview team.
 What are they looking for?
 What does the perfect candidate look like?
-What skills and experience are they drooling over?
+And what skills and experience are they drooling over?

 5. Get comfortable with each theme by sharing them with everyone you know.
 Making sure they ring true for others in the same industry.
 You can also share them with your own personal board of advisers.